October 12, 2020

 When we talk about Sourcewell and the cooperative contract business model, we often talk about the big three customers: state government agencies, school districts and nonprofits.
 But in under the nonprofit umbrella, there is a lot of variety.
-We called David Duhn, Sourcewell's Lead Contract Administrator to talk about some of the nonprofits that use Sourcewell’s services.
+We called David Duhn, Sourcewell's Supplier Development Supervisor, to talk about some of the nonprofits that use Sourcewell’s services.

 What is Sourcewell?